pyeventsourcing/eventsourcing/docs/topics/installing.rst

 3.9, and 3.10.
 The library's suite of tests is run against these versions and has 100% line and branch coverage.

+This package depends only on modules from the Python Standard Library, except for the extra install options described below.

 Start new project
 =================